acloonan/dc2-cluster-triaxiality/README.md

 Pretty much everything here is only applicable to GCR datasets at the moment, maybe even only to cosmoDC2.

-The cosmoDC2 catalog is a synthetic dataset of galaxies.
+The primary cosmoDC2 catalog is a dataset of galaxies.
 Clusters are identified using the redMaPPer algorithm, the results of which can be found within GCRCatalogs.